-At its meeting on December 17, 2020, the Supervisory Board held its final discussion on the alignment of the KION Group’s processes with the recommendations in the German Corporate Governance Code and issued its declaration of conformity pursuant to section 161 of the German Stock Corporation Act (AktG).
+At its meeting on December 15, 2021, the Supervisory Board held its final discussion on the alignment of the KION Group’s processes with the recommendations of the German Corporate Governance Code and issued its declaration of conformity pursuant to section 161 of the German Stock Corporation Act (AktG).
 This has been made permanently available to the public on the KION GROUP AG website.

-The Executive Board and Supervisory Board provide a detailed report on corporate governance at KION GROUP AG in the corporate governance statement and on the KION GROUP AG website.
+The Executive Board and Supervisory Board provide a detailed report on corporate governance at KION GROUP AG in the corporate governance statement, which can be found in the section Corporate Governance of this annual report and on the KION GROUP AG website.
 Information on the steps taken by the Supervisory Board in connection with its regular self-assessment can also be found there.

 No conflicts of interest occurred on the Supervisory Board during the year under review.

 Relationships with affiliated entities (dependency report)